Print

 pumpkin waffle batter being whisked

-2. In a larger mixing bowl combine oat flour, corn starch, baking powder, sugar, salt and cinnamon.
+2. In a larger mixing bowl combine oat flour, corn starch, baking powder, sugar, salt and pumpkin pie spice.
 Whisk to combine.

 dry ingredients for waffles being whisked